andlo/mycroft-skills-list-gitbook/skills/skill-farting.aussieW.md

 ---
-description: Mycroft will play a farting sound when requested or at random intervals
+description: 'Mycroft will play a farting sound when requested or at random intervals'
 ---

 ### _skill-farting.aussieW_